home-assistant/home-assistant.io/source/_integrations/zeversolar.markdown

 ---

-The Zeversolar integration uses the local device IP to get information like the current power and todays total energy production.
+The Zeversolar integration uses the local device IP to get information like the current power and today's total energy production.
-This integration allows you to collect and save data to get an historic overview of your Zeversolar production.
+This integration allows you to collect and save data providig a historical overview of your Zeversolar production.

 ## Prerequisites

-You need a Zeversolar inverter connected to your solar panels and wifi.
-Furthermore you need to get the Zeversolar IP address.
+You need a Zeversolar inverter connected to your solar panels and Wi-Fi.
+Furthermore, you need to get the Zeversolar IP address.

 {% include integrations/config_flow.md %}